Why Kindness Matters: A Speech Therapist’s Perspective on Kindness & Mindfulness for Kids in NYC

 - Giving an extra deep hug to someone you love.

-- Offering a helping hand – running an errand for a sick friend.
+- Offering a helping hand, such as running an errand for a sick friend.

-If everyone took an extra moment to show kindness and support those around them – this world would quickly fill with a bright and indestructible force of love and peace.
+If everyone took an extra moment to show kindness, this world would quickly fill with a bright and indestructible force of love and peace.
+This is a belief I integrate into my speech therapy work.

-Be well safe and well my friends – until next time.
+Be safe and well, my friends.
+Until next time.

 Sincerely,